-- A. The Company expects to settle the liability in its normal operating cycle - B. The Company holds the liability primarily for the purpose of trading - C. The liability is due to be settled within twelve months after the reporting period - D. The Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+- A. The Company expects to settle the liability in its normal operating cycle - B. The Company holds the liability primarily for the purpose of trading - C. The liability is due to be settled within twelve months after the reporting period - D. The Company does not have the right at the end of the reporting period to defer settlement of the liability for at least twelve months after the reporting period.